m1dm4n/File-Sharing-System-using-IPFS/README.md

 ## Communication

-All connections are encrypted using AES, and the key exchange mechanism used is CRYTAL-KYBER.
+All connections are encrypted using AES, and the key exchange mechanism used is ECC, also for signature.

 ## In details.